confluentinc/jmx-monitoring-stacks/README.md

 # Caution

 The examples in this repo may not be complete and are for testing purposes only.
-They serve only to demonstrate how the integration works with Confluent Platform.
+They serve only to demonstrate how the integration works with Confluent Cloud and Confluent Platform.

 # How to run with cp-demo